jvtoppa/CANI2c-Module-EcocarUnicamp/README.md

 ## Features:

 Modular Design – Allows for easy expansion and integration with CAN systems;

-CAN Bus Support – Enables reliable communication with automotive-grade devices;
+CAN Bus Support – Enables reliable communication with automotive-grade peripherals;

-I2C Interface – Facilitates low-power communication with multiple peripherals;
+I2C Interface – Facilitates low-power communication with multiple sensors while also integrating with our telemmetry system in the CAN Network;

 Headlight Control – Simplifies wiring and management of lighting components;

 ## Feedback